yclas/documentation/promote-classifieds-website-free.md

 ### How Open Classifieds helps you with this:

 Our classifieds software offers a variety of tools that you could use to get yourself out there without much effort, I would mention an important example which is the [share widget]({{ site.baseurl }}/overview-of-widgets), this widget **must** be on your site, it is really essential.
-For a full list of features that Open Classifieds offer you can check our **[classified ads script features](http://open-classifieds.com/features/)**
+For a full list of features that Yclas offer you can check our **[classified ads script features](https://yclas.com/features.html)**

 Those are only some ways you may find useful to help you increase traffic and promote a your classifieds website, but I would like to hear your thoughts about this! post your opinion, give an idea or a creative suggestion in the comment section below.